Last updated 23rd April, 2025

 Choosing the size of your tank will be determined by how many bedrooms your house holds, the more people in your household, the bigger the tank you’ll need.

-Single-chamber tanks are ideal for a small household as its main purpose is to hold heavy solids that have settled or floated from wastewater.
+Single-chamber tanks are ideal for a small household as their main purpose is to hold heavy solids that have settled or floated from wastewater.

 If you live in a one-bedroom house, it’ll be a cheaper alternative to install a single-chamber as the needs for a multi-chamber aren't as high.

-Multi-chamber tanks are great for bigger households who have a higher amount of effluent.
+Multi-chamber tanks are great for bigger households that have a higher amount of effluent.

 The multi-chamber will have a waste filter on the outlet which will stop solids from passing through, meaning there’s a slower process before effluent reaches the leach field and the system becomes clogged.